shubhamnag14/ml-time-series-analysis-on-sales-data-master/README.md

 |-|-|-|-|-|
 |`Forecasting - Timeseries`|Sales|`Random Forest Regressor`|`statsmodels`, `pandas`, `sklearn`, `seaborn`|

-There are stores are giving two type of promos such as radio, TV corresponding to promo1 and promo2 so that they want to increase their sales across Germany,
+There are stores are giving two type of promos such as radio, TV corresponding to promo1 and promo2 so that they want to increase their sales across Germany, Austria, and France.